JeanBaptiste02/PictsManager/README.md

 ## Contributing

 Contributions to the PictsManager backend are welcome!
-Please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md) for making contributions.